 Key Function name Description 1 Pause Pauses for one minute or until you press 1 again.
 2 Time and date/ number toggle Toggles the bottom line of the display between the message's time/date and the caller's number.
 3 Reply Replies to the originator of a message (possible only if message came from another user in the system).
 Record your reply at the tone and then press 1 to stop, after which the system returns you to your mailbox and the message to which you were replying.
 4 Back up (rewind) If pressed during message playback, rewinds 4 seconds for each key-press.
 If pressed after the playback has finished, returns to beginning of message.
 5 Fast forward Advances playback 4 seconds for each key-press.
 (Not available from an analog phone or off-premises location.)
-6 Move Moves a copy of the message to another User's mailbox.
+6 Move Moves a copy of the message to another user's mailbox.
 You may move the copy with or without an introduction.
 After the move, the system returns you to your mailbox and the original message.
 7 Delete Deletes the message from the mailbox (see "Message Recycle Bin," page D.7).
 9 Save Saves the message (it will play as an old message the next time you retrieve messages).
-9 9 Save as new 1 Saves the message as a new message.
-(Generation II only.)
 FLASH/RDL Auto-callback Exits your mailbox without erasing the message, and then automatically dials the number.
-2 (Not available from an analog phone or off-premises location.)
+(Not available from an analog phone or off-premises location.)
 ESI-DEX Store If Caller ID is present, saves to your Personal Dex for later use.
-(Not available from a 12-Key Feature Phone, analog phone or off-premises location.)
+(Not available from an analog phone or off-premises location.)
 Leave a message Lets you record a message in another mailbox.
 At the prompt, enter the desired mailbox number.
 Check other box Checks messages in another mailbox (may require a password, depending on the mailbox's setting.

 Note: When you press 9 once to save the message as old, there is a short delay before the system tells you it has saved the message.
-To bypass this delay after pressing 9, just press #to hear the next message.
+To bypass this delay after pressing 9, just press # to hear the next message.